oracle/oci-ansible-modules/docs/dynamic-inventory-script.md

                         this option to build inventory of only those hosts which are tagged with all the specified key-value pairs.
+  --regions REGIONS     Comma separated region names to build the inventory
+                        from.
+Default is the region specified in the config.
+                        Please specify 'all' to build inventory from all the subscribed regions.
+Example: us-ashburn-1,us-phoenix-1 --exclude-regions EXCLUDE_REGIONS
+                        Comma separated region names to exclude while building the inventory.
+Example: us-ashburn-1,uk-london-1
 ```

 The `oci_inventory.py` script also accepts the following environment variables: